 Volunteering with HelpX

-At this point, Emmett and I have used the HelpX online network to find work in exchange for room & board three times in three different countries.
-Our first experience was four days in Southern Sweden, our second was for 2 & 1/2 weeks on an island in Denmark, and our most recent experience was on the West Coast of New Zealand for about five days.
+At this point, Emmett and I have used the HelpX online network to find work in exchange for room & board five times in four different countries.
+In this post, I'll focus on our first three experience: four days in Southern Sweden, 2 & 1/2 weeks on a Danish island, and five days on the West Coast of New Zealand.

 Deciding On a Host

 It’s really key to make sure that your host(s) and their accommodation style fit your own needs and wants.
 For example, Emmett and I are both vegetarians and we always make sure to communicate that fact to our hosts and let them know that we could provide our own food if that was easier for them.
 Each of our hosts have been perfectly fine with our vegetarianism and cooked meals accordingly.

 If you're checking out a host's profile and they don't have a lot of information on where you might stay or what sort of work you might do and for how long - definitely ask potential hosts what they expect of you before you go.
 It's more likely that you could have a negative experience somewhere if your expectations are not met.
 Also, how your host communicates with you through the site's messaging system can be telling of their personality.
 How they come across online is worth considering before agreeing to do a help exchange.
 Lastly, because it is a volunteer experience, you are always free to leave or not even go in the first place if you begin to feel uncomfortable in any way.

 Though we've only had good experiences, there are bad people everywhere and I recognize that.
 One of the things that I appreciate most about helpX is that their website allows you to see reviews about your hosts written by past volunteers.
 I personally always make sure to pick hosts with at least two or three positive reviews.
 In the past, I have seen quite a few hosts with negative reviews.
 A good rule of thumb is to exercise caution and weigh all your options like you might in any other travelling experience.